Jazz and Contemporary Music Performance

 In these areas

 There are no additional entry requirements for this programme apart from the general entry requirements for admission to the university.
-Applicants will be expected to take an audition/performance pre-registration audition subject to accreditation.
-The audition will take place on Saturday/Sunday 8/9th April 2017.
+Applicants will be expected to take an audition/performance pre-registration audition.
+The auditions will take place on the 24th March and the 7th April.
 An aural/theory test is not required.
 For more details on the Audition/Performance please click here.

 GCE A Level

 There are no additional entry requirements for this programme apart from the general entry requirements for admission to the university.
-Applicants will be expected to take an audition/performance pre-registration audition, subject to accreditation.
-The audition will take place on Saturday/Sunday 8/9th April 2017.
+Applicants will be expected to take an audition/performance pre-registration audition.
+The audition will take place the 24th March and the 7th April.
 An aural/theory test is not required.
 For more details on the Audition/Performance please click here.

 No Entry Path